TDTailgateDocs

 Site-Specific Safety Plan for Electrical Contractors

 The document GCs demand before your crew can start.
-Generated for electrical contractors in about 4 minutes, verified against real 29 CFR standards, $49 flat.
+Generated for electrical contractors in under 30 minutes, every citation checked against our 29 CFR standards table, $49 flat.
+Delivered as a print-ready PDF, editable Word (.docx) available.

 1,200+ documents generated · 350+ contractors served · Spanish version +$19